Most Common Types of Medical Malpractice Claims in Ohio

 Ohio Revised Code §2305.113 says that a medical malpractice lawsuit must start within one year after the malpractice event.
 You’ll have one year after your misdiagnosis or wrong treatment to file a lawsuit.

 If you are a parent or a guardian of a minor child or an adult child with a mental disability, the statute of limitations extends to four years.
 But you must not delay in filing a medical malpractice claim.

 According to responses in a poll from physicians in Best Doctors, Inc., the following are the most common reasons for cancer misdiagnosis:

-Suppose that in the first year after treatment, you find that something was misdiagnosed.
-In that case, a written notice can extend your right to sue for an additional 180 days.
+Suppose that in the first year after treatment, you find out that you were misdiagnosed.
+In that case, a written notice can extend your right to sue for 180 days.
 No matter what, written notice is required, and §2305.113 is very specific about how you must give notice.

 If you know something is still not right after treatment, you should continue consulting with medical professionals.
 Suppose that within four years of consulting with medical professionals, it is determined that something was amiss with the original diagnosis/treatment.
 In that case, you have a year to file from this date.

 Many doctors will advise you to get a second opinion, especially in the face of a vague diagnosis.
 Some studies show that second opinions don’t always lead to better health results, but they can lead to better medical decisions.
 A second set of eyes reviewing your case can reassure you that the diagnosis was accurate or that you need more tests before you begin an invasive treatment.